adlai/scalpl/README.md

 configured parameters: for example, the most profitable targeting for a market which trends sideways will be equal allocation.

-* Allocation too far in the "wrong" direction other results in the harvester accumulating the asset unloaded by other market participants, eventually getting "run over": the portfolio is sufficiently imbalanced to prevent further market making.
+* Allocation too far in the "wrong" direction results in accumulation of the asset unloaded by other market participants, eventually getting "run over": the portfolio is sufficiently imbalanced to prevent further market making.
 One can either wait for the trend to reverse, or rebalance at a loss.

 * Poorly calibrated resilience also weakens returns: if the resilience is too high compared to current market activity, execution volume suffers; too low, and